The Evolution of Political Ideals at LYRATEK.COM

 One of the Fourth Density principles that evolution requires us to adopt is self-responsibility.
 In the most general sense, it replaces its third density counterpart: victimhood.
 The political version of victimhood looks a little different, but can still be recognized by its popular currency: blame.

-While the most common type of blame may be of the "why-doesn't-the-government-fix.... or-do-something-about....." variety, conspiracy theories (which I myself am more prone to) are another form of the same essential thing.
+The most common type of blame may be of the "why-doesn't-the-government-fix.... or-do-something-about....." variety.
+However, conspiracy theories (which I myself am more prone to) are another form of the same essential thing.

 It is important to keep in mind that government is essentially a law-making and law-changing body, with a bit of diplomatic responsibility.
 There are, and should always be, limits to what it can do.
 We should not expect it to do things that can be achieved better by everyday common citizens going about their everyday activities.